-A.4 County Limerick
+B.4 County Limerick

-Proposed: Village Centre, Education and Community, New Residential and Enterprise and Employment zoned lands at Cappamore guidelines, statutory plans as Cappamore is a Level 4 Large Village in the Settlement Hierarchy of the defined above or under the Draft Limerick Development Plan 2022 - 2028.
-NPO 3c of the National Planning Guidelines or Planning Planning Framework sets out that at least 30% of all new homes that are Directives provisions of the targeted in settlements other than the five cities and their suburbs should Planning and Development Actoccur within their existing built-up footprints.

-The urban settlement is targeted for Limerick is targeted for growth under the National Planning Framework growth under the National Planning (NPF) and Regional Spatial and Economic Strategy (RSES) for the Framework regional planning Southern Region.

-The zoning or designation of the lands for the particular use or development type is required to achieve the proper planning and sustainable development of the town and in particular:

-(i) Is essential to facilitate The lands are proposed to be zoned Village Centre, Education and regeneration and/or expansion of Community Facilities, Existing Residential and Enterprise and Employment the centre of the urban settlement reflecting their existing uses.
-The lands are essential to facilitate regeneration and expansion of the centre of the settlement i.e. the Village Centre zone.

-(ii) Comprises significant These lands are already developed and currently occupied by existing uses previously developed and/or underas per their proposed zoning objective. utilised lands settlement

-(iii) Is within or adjoining the core of The lands are within and adjoining the core of the Village Centre. an established or designated urban lands for the particular use or development type, in areas at lower risk of flooding within or adjoining the core of the urban settlement

-(iv) Will be essential in achieving The lands are essential to compact and sustainable growth of the compact or sustainable urban settlement. growth

-(v) There are no suitable alternative The lands are currently developed.

-A flood risk assessment to an The extent of Flood Zone A/B across the Village Centre zoning is very appropriate level of detail has been limited and risks can be managed by following the sequential approach, carried out as part of the Strategic guided by an appropriately detailed FRA.

-Environmental Assessment as part Where there is Existing Residential development within Flood Zones A/B of the development plan future development should be limited to minor development (Section 5.28 preparation process, which of the Planning Guidelines) with no new, major development permitted demonstrates that flood risk to the within this area.

-development can be adequately The zoning objective for Education and Community Facilities has been managed and the use or retained to reflect the current use of the site, but future development in this development of the lands will not area must be limited to minor development (Section 5.28 of the Planning cause unacceptable adverse Guidelines), provided there is no intensification of use and consequent increase in flood risk.

-The lands are currently occupied by existing Village Centre, Education and Community, Existing Residential and Enterprise and Employment uses and it is considered reasonable that the Plan continues to support the existing development.
+risk of flooding within or adjoining the core of the urban settlement A flood risk assessment to an The extent of Flood Zone A/B across the Village Centre zoning is very appropriate level of detail has been limited and risks can be managed by following the sequential approach, carried out as part of the Strategic guided by an appropriately detailed FRA.
+Environmental Assessment as part Where there is Existing Residential development within Flood Zones A/B of the development plan future development should be limited to minor development (Section 5.28 preparation process, which of the Planning Guidelines) with no new, major development permitted demonstrates that flood risk to the within this area. development can be adequately The zoning objective for Education and Community Facilities has been managed and the use or retained to reflect the current use of the site, but future development in this development of the lands will not area must be limited to minor development (Section 5.28 of the Planning cause unacceptable adverse Guidelines), provided there is no intensification of use and consequent impacts elsewhere. increase in flood risk.
+Conclusion The lands are currently occupied by ex The lands are currently occupied by existing Village Centre, Education and Community, Existing Residential and Enterprise and Employment uses and it is considered reasonable that the Plan continues to support the existing development.
 However, it is proposed that any further development should be restricted to infill sites and extensions as per Section 5.28 of the Flood Risk Management Guidelines for Planning Authorities.
+Recommendation